popphp/pop-queue/README.md

 ```

 The `isExpired()` method will evaluate if the job is beyond the "run until" value.
-Also the `isValid()` method will evaluate both the "run until" and max attempts settings.
+Also, the `isValid()` method will evaluate both the "run until" and max attempts settings.

 Configuration Tips
 ------------------